thingsboard/thingsboard.github.io/docs/user-guide/device-profiles.md

 or [Telegram notifications](/docs/user-guide/rule-engine-2-0/tutorials/integration-with-telegram-bot/).
 There is also additional 'Alarm Updated' relation type that most of the use cases should ignore to avoid duplicate notifications.

-{% capture gallery %}
-/images/user-guide/device-profile/device-profile-notifications.png
-{% endcapture %}
-{% include images-gallery.html%}
+{% include images-gallery.html imageCollection="notifications" %}

 ### Device provisioning